DockittDockitt

 Will the PNG image quality be preserved in the PDF?

 Yes.
 PNG images are embedded into the PDF without any additional compression or quality reduction.
-The visual output in the PDF will be identical to the original PNG files.
+The visual output in the PDF is identical to the original PNG files.

 Can I convert screenshots to PDF using this tool?

 Yes.
 Screenshots saved as PNG are one of the most common use cases for this tool.
-Whether you're documenting software, compiling a bug report, or creating a visual reference document, you can convert any number of screenshots into a single, well-organised PDF.
+You can convert any number of screenshots into a single, well-organised PDF document.

 Is there a maximum image size or resolution?

-There is no strict resolution limit, but very large high-resolution images may take longer to process and will produce larger PDF files.
-For most use cases — screenshots, exported designs, and standard graphics — processing is fast and the output file size is manageable.
+There is no strict resolution limit.
+Very large high-resolution images may take longer to process and produce larger PDF files.
+For most use cases including screenshots, exported designs, and standard graphics, processing is fast.

 Can I reorder the pages in the PDF after converting?

 Yes.
-If the page order isn't quite right after conversion, use the Dockitt Reorder PDF Pages tool to drag the pages into the correct sequence.
+If the page order is not right after conversion, use the Dockitt Reorder PDF Pages tool to drag the pages into the correct sequence.

 Try it now